Nyheimh/Topaz-Project/README.md

 #### MVP

-- Functionality is up to date, with an advanced function.
-- Allow the user to have a different choice of days forecast.
-- Develop a CSS design that allows a smooth flow.
+- Allow for Weather API to determine weather of city by using the city name or zip code.
+- Create a responsive design to allow the user to receive the updated weather in specified area up to 3 days.

 #### PostMVP

-- Add second API
-- Add local sports or events if any.
+- Add second API (Add local sports or events if any)
-- Provide suggestions of warmer or colder weather.
-- Allow a responsive design for interface to change with weather.
+- Update background to correspond with local weather.

 ## Project Schedule